lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

 .. figure:: /_static/portal_tut04_step01a.png
     :width: 400
     :name: portal_tut04_step01a
-    :alt: A screenshot illustrating the selection of plot parameters to plot the histogram of the distribution of semi-major axes of MBAs.
+    :alt: A screenshot illustrating the selection of plot parameters to plot the histogram of semi-major axes of MBAs.

 Clicking "Ok" will result in the following table + plot below.
 Close the chart stating "cannot display requested data" by clicking the blue "X" mark in its upper right hand corner.